Kedree/UMF-QISKIT-EXAMPLES/README.md

 ## Testing

-This GITHUB serves as a knowledge base and index for the collective knowldege of Dr. ALsup's Quantum Information research project.
+This GITHUB serves as the index and collective knowledge base for Dr. ALsup's Quantum Information research project.

-This GITHUB will attempt to provide everything neccesary for someone to pick up right where we left off.
+This GITHUB will attempt to provide everything neccesary for someone to pick up right where we left off or allow someone to easily find information about code they need to analyze or add.

-If you are reading this future Quantum Researcher, I am already gone. *cue sad music*
+If you are reading this future Quantum Researcher, I am already gone. *cue sad music* **- __Kedree Proffitt__**